gnosis/dex-research/dFusion/dFusionSpec.md

 	- Recalculate the stateRH

-Something quite similar will be done with exit request.
+Something quite similar will be done with exit requests.
 There is only one thing we have to take care of:
 Exits should only occur after some time delay, as otherwise an illegal state transition might not yet have been challenged.

 If a users want to exit, he first needs to do an exit request by calling the following function in the anchor contract: